Ilina Singh

 Principal Investigator

-I hold a doctorate in human development and psychology from Harvard University, and over the past decade I have added to these foundations through extensive work in bioethics, methods innovation, and sociology.
-I bring this interdisciplinary perspective to my current research through an approach known as empirical ethics.
+Ilina holds a doctorate in human development and psychology from Harvard University, and over the past decade she has added to these foundations through extensive work in bioethics, methods innovation, and sociology.
+She brings this interdisciplinary perspective to her current research through an approach known as empirical ethics.
 At present, my team's major research projects encompass: nature-based interventions for flourishing and wellbeing; AI and digital mental health ethics; and global mental health ethics.

-Much of my work reflects a longstanding commitment to bringing the first-person experiences of children and young people into ethical evaluation, clinical decision-making and policy-making.
-My team has pioneered participatory methods for co-design and co-production with young people, qualitative and quantitative methods, mobile technologies and digital games.
+Much of Ilina's work reflects a longstanding commitment to bringing the first-person experiences of children and young people into ethical evaluation, clinical decision-making and policy-making.
+Her team has pioneered participatory methods for co-design and co-production with young people, qualitative and quantitative methods, mobile technologies and digital games.

 Current Projects

-I am a co-principal investigator for the Oxford Wellcome Platform for Transformative Inclusive Bioethics (ANTITHESES), where I lead the Design Bioethics Lab on the neuroethics of new forms of collective and collaborative decision-making, including swarm and hive minds, brain-computer interfaces, and novel AI technologies.
-My team also contributes to work on global genomic ethics through our global mental health ethics programme.
+Ilina is a co-principal investigator for the Oxford Wellcome Platform for Transformative Inclusive Bioethics (ANTITHESES), where she leads the Design Bioethics Lab on the neuroethics of new forms of collective and collaborative decision-making, including swarm and hive minds, brain-computer interfaces, and novel AI technologies.
+Her team also contributes to work on global genomic ethics through our global mental health ethics programme.
 We are funded for various projects through a partnership with the Stanley Centre, Broad Institute of Harvard and MIT; British Academy; Global Challenges Research Fund, Africa-Oxford Initiative, and others.

-I am a co-investigator on a Wellcome Discovery Award (PI Prof Argyris Stringaris, UCL) where my role is to investigate the ethics of 'surprises' (or expectancy violations) in therapies targeting severe social anxiety.
+She is a co-investigator on a Wellcome Discovery Award (PI Prof Argyris Stringaris, UCL) where her role is to investigate the ethics of 'surprises' (or expectancy violations) in therapies targeting severe social anxiety.
 Wellcome Trust Surprises Project

 Past projects include: A Senior Investigator Award from the Wellcome Trust for a project entitled: Becoming Good: Early Intervention and Moral Development in Child Psychiatry, 2015-2020.
 This project follows on from a Wellcome Trust University Award for VOICES: Voices on Identity, Childhood, Ethics & Stimulants: Children join the debate.
 We have added significantly to innovative methods in working with young people.
 A Wellcome Trust Enrichment Award enabled us to create a bioethics game on mental health digital phenotyping: www.tracingtomorrow.org